Paybear/paybear-samples/README.md

 ```

 <h3>Callback</h3>
 A callback is sent every time a new block is mined.
 To stop further callbacks, reply with the invoice ID.
-See example below.
+See code sample below.
 <h4>Callback example:</h4>

 ```json